Jargon: Accessibility and criticism

-With the rise of the self-advocacy movement within the disability movement, "jargonized" language has been much objected to by advocates and self-advocates.
-Jargon is largely present in everyday language, in newspapers, government documents, and official forms.
-Several advocacy organizations work on influencing public agents to offer accessible information in different formats.
-One accessible format that offers an alternative to jargonised language is "easy read", which consists of a combination of plain English and images.
+With the rise of the self-advocacy within the Disability Rights Movement, "jargonized" language has started to face repeated rejection for being language that is widely inaccessible.
+However, jargon is largely present in everyday language such as in newspapers, financial statements, and instruction manuals.
+To combat this, several advocacy organizations are working on influencing public agents to offer accessible information in different formats.
+One accessible format that offers an alternative to jargonized language is "easy read", which consists of a combination of plain language and images.

-The criticism against jargon can be found in certain fields when responding to specific information.
-In a study done by analyzing 58 patients and 10 radiation therapists, they diagnosed and explained the treatment of a disease to a patient with the use of jargon.
-It was found that using jargon in the medical field is not the best in communicating the terminology and concepts.
-Patients tend to be confused about what the treatments and risks were.
-There are resources that include online glossaries of technical jargon, also known as "jargon busters."
+The criticism against jargon can be found in certain fields where professionals communicate with individuals with no industry background.
+In a study done by analyzing 58 patients and 10 radiation therapists, professionals diagnosed and explained the treatment of a disease to a patient with the use of jargon.
+It was found that using jargon left patients confused about what the treatments and risks were, suggesting that jargon in the medical field is not the best in communicating the terminology and concepts.